2KAbhishek/octohub.nvim/README.md

 ### Help

-Run `:help octorepos` to view these docs in Neovim.
+Run `:help octohub` to view these docs in Neovim.

 ## 🏗️ What's Next